 As the word ‘ให้’ /hây/ means ‘for’, and the word ‘สนุก’ means ‘fun’.
 Basically “for fun”.

-I hope you enjoyed learning cultural part of Songkran festival as well as improved your Thai with essential Thai phrases used during the period.
+I hope you enjoyed learning the cultural part of Songkran festival as well as improving your Thai with essential Thai phrases used during the joyful period.